Edit this wiki page Follow

 SIEGE THE CASTLE!!!

 By fighting in battles, players can earn new gear, granting them better weapons, shields, and armor (most of which can have unique buffs).
-Players also earn Happy Stars, which can also be used to upgrade the player's gear, modify buffs to the player's gear, or gamble in a wheel (to earn new gear).
-Players can also earn experience points and level up their overall stats, increasing their gear weight limit and allowing them to play new single-player campaign missions.
+Players also earn Happy Stars, which can also be used to upgrade the player's gear, modify buffs to the player's gear, or gamble to earn new gear.
+Players can also earn experience points and level up their overall stats, increasing their gear weight limit (allowing them to take more powerful gear), and allowing them to play new single-player campaign missions.

-As a free-to-play game, the game also supports microtransactions in the form of Happy Tickets.
-Generally 10 msp ($0.125) per Ticket (and can only be purchased in 80 msp, 400 msp, and 1200 msp increments), players can use Tickets to buy special gear, special player customization options, and gear modifications (as an alternative to Happy Stars).
-While respawning, players can use a large amount of Happy Stars or Happy Tickets to add a major temporary buff (such as removing cooldowns on Skills).
+As a free-to-play game, the game also supports microtransactions in the form of Happy Tickets, which can be used to buy special gear (from either the Item Shop or by the Happy Cards random sets of items), special player customization options, and gear modifications (as an alternative to Happy Stars).
+While respawning, players can use a large number of Happy Stars or Happy Tickets to add a major temporary buff (such as reducing the AP cost of Skills).

 Gameplay